-A VLF pre-amplifier can easily be realized by operational amplifiers (op-amps).
+A VLF pre-amplifier can easily be realized by standard operational amplifiers (op-amps).
 The output of an op-amp is controlled either by negative feedback, which largely determines the magnitude of its output voltage gain, or by positive feedback, which facilitates regenerative gain and oscillation.
 Operational amplifiers have in general a high input impedance and a low output impedance.

 The VLF pre-amplifier we need should use a first-order active low-pass filter with a cutoff frequency of approximately 15 kHz to 70 kHz determined by see for example Figure 13.
 The low-pass filter reduces the signal amplitude by half (about -6 dB) every time the frequency doubles.
 The filter is mainly used to reduce the signals nearby the resonance frequency of the loop antenna.
-It is not desirable to use a filter of higher order, because higher order filter can generate a phase shift which could lead to an inaccurate time measurement.
+In general, every loop antenna with more than one turn has a resonance frequency depending on the capacity between the loop wires.
+It is also not desirable to use filter very high order, because filter of oversized order can generate a to high phase shift which could lead to an inaccurate time measurement.
 If you are using larger loop antennas or electrical antennas, you can choose higher cutoff frequencies than 15 kHz.
-The gain of the amplifier is determined by the voltage divider $R_1/R_2$ and can be computed by $1 + \frac{R_1}{R_2}$ .
-Table 1 shows some of the possible $R_1/C_1$ pairs with a cutoff frequency of approximately 15 kHz/33 kHz/72 kHz and the corresponding gains with $R_2 = 1$ k.
+The gain of the amplifier is determined by the voltage divider R_1/R_2 and can be computed by $1 + \frac{R_1}{R_2}$.
+Table 1 shows some of the possible R_1/C_1 pairs with a cutoff frequency of approximately 15 kHz/33 kHz/72 kHz and the corresponding gains with $R_2 = 2.2$ k for one stage.